-Rakesh is also active in the legal community.
+Rakesh is active in the legal community.
 He sits on the Boards of the Legal Aid Society for the District of Columbia and the Second Look Project, and is an editor of the Green Bag.
 He also serves on the Nominations Committee of the Asian Pacific American Bar Association-DC, and previously served as a Director of APABA-DC’s Education Fund.

 - Undergraduate: Columbia University, Phi Beta Kappa, summa cum laude

 - Law: Stanford Law School; Member, Stanford Supreme Court Litigation Clinic; Notes Editor, Stanford Law Review; Best Brief and Best Overall Team, 2010 Kirkwood Moot Court Competition; Best Oral Advocate, 2010 National Trial Competition (awarded by the American College of Trial Lawyers)

-- The Honorable Elena Kagan, Supreme Court of the United States (October Term 2011)
+- Justice Elena Kagan, Supreme Court of the United States (October Term 2011)

-- The Honorable J. Harvie Wilkinson III, United States Court of Appeals for the Fourth Circuit (2010–11)
+- Judge Harvie Wilkinson III, United States Court of Appeals for the Fourth Circuit (2010 – 2011)

 - Lead counsel for the Executive Council of the Habematolel Pomo of Upper Lake in Hengle v.
 Asner, a consumer class action filed in the Eastern District of Virginia in April 2019.
 Initial motions practice resulted in Plaintiffs dropping all claims for money damages (including treble damages claims under RICO) against the Tribe’s economic development arms.
 Rakesh then led several years of further motions practice on Plaintiffs’ injunctive claims, including an appeal and oral argument by Rakesh in the Fourth Circuit, that resulted in the preclusion of Plaintiffs’ remaining RICO claim.
 The parties then reached a nationwide class action settlement in which the Tribe paid $0 into the settlement fund and $0 in attorneys’ fees.